 This course uses a variety of educational tools to assist students with various learning needs.
-Course may be used to strengthen prerequisite skills prior to enrolling in a specific course or to receive supplemental assistance while concurrently enrolled in another course.
-May be taken with different content.
+The course may be used to strengthen prerequisite skills prior to enrolling in a specific course, or to receive supplemental assistance while enrolled in another course.
+This course may be taken with different content.
 No fee/no credit/noncredit course.